rybak/VanillaWithFlake/README.md

 ### Mobs
 - Mobs (Villagers?, Humanoids?) can ride Horses as a passenger, like boats
 - Zombies attack Horses and turn them into Zombie Horses (same as villagers) *(and/or)* Horses stuck by lightning turn into Zombie Horses
-- Wither Skeletons wielding bows spawn with Arrows of WIthering (not possible due to https://bugs.mojang.com/browse/MC-106133)
+- Wither Skeletons wielding bows use Arrows of Withering (not possible due to https://bugs.mojang.com/browse/MC-106133, currently the arrow is always on fire instead)

 ## Todo list